- Campus Life

 Jonathan Marsh, Critical Thinking and Writing Instructor

 As a member of the first team of employees on the NYUAD campus, Jonathan has served the student community in a variety of academic and residential life roles: Graduate Resident Assistant, Senior Global Academic Fellow, Academic Resource Center tutor, teaching assistant, and English proficiency assessment consultant for the Admissions' Candidate Weekend process.
-Now, as a member of the Sheikh Mohamed bin Zayed Community Programs' team, he works with the New York-based office staff to support alumni programming and academics at NYU-NY, serves as Instructor in the SMSP Critical Thinking and Persuasive Writing course and Summer Academy Critical Thinking and Writing Course, and supports Executive Director Diane Yu in her NYU Shanghai Public Speaking in a Leadership Role Course.
+Now, as a member of the Sheikh Mohamed bin Zayed Community Programs' team, he works with the New York-based office staff to support alumni programming and academics at NYU New York, serves as Instructor in the SMSP Critical Thinking and Persuasive Writing course and Summer Academy Critical Thinking and Writing Course, and supports Executive Director Diane Yu in her NYU Shanghai Public Speaking in a Leadership Role Course.
 Jonathan earned his bachelor's degree in film from NYU and his master's in mental health counseling from NYU Steinhard

 Katy Bartelma, Critical Thinking and Writing Instructor